 NERC Knowledge Exchange Fellowship, deadline 2 Dec

-NERC sees public engagement as a key part of knowledge exchange, and a route to increasing the impact of research and public engagement project applications are welcome as part of this fellowship call, which is intended to enable the sharing and flow of knowledge and expertise between NERC funded researchers and their stakeholders, partners and/or user communities with the aim of generating impact from NERC funded research in the priority areas detailed in the NERC delivery plan (click here to read NERC's delivery plan).
+NERC are encouraging public engagement project applications to this year's fellowship call, which are intended to enable the sharing and flow of knowledge and expertise between NERC funded researchers and their stakeholders, partners and/or user communities with the aim of generating impact from NERC funded research in the priority areas detailed in the NERC delivery plan.